MS 150 Report

 Several young volunteers were on hand to unload and sort the baggage.

 Lajunta took this photo at the finish line in Joplin on Saturday.
 It was 51 degrees, 13 mph wind, and rain.
 Many riders came in shivering, saying they had never been so cold.
-These two ladies, Michelle and Kathy, rode along at about my pace (ok, they were a bit faster), so we visited for awhile.
-It always helps you forget the aches and pains of riding if you have someone to visit with while riding.

 Well, I survived the ride!